-I decided to have a survey carried out on a house in Brixworth ahead of retaining lawyers.
+I opted to have a survey carried out on a house in Brixworth prior to retaining solicitors.
 I have been informed that there is a flying freehold overhang to the house.
-My surveyor advised that some banks may refuse to grant a loan on such a premises.
+Our surveyor advised that some mortgage companies may refuse to issue a mortgage on a flying freehold home.

 It varies from the lender to lender.
-Bank of Scotland has different requirements for example to Nationwide.
-Should you wish to telephone us we can investigate further with the relevant mortgage company.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Brixworth.
+Bank of Scotland has different instructions for example to Birmingham Midshires.
+Should you wish to call us we can check via the appropriate bank.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Brixworth.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 Are there any apps to help identify a Brixworth law firm on the Nationwide Building Society conveyancing panel?
 I drive a motor bike and am happy to travel upto 10miles to meet the lawyer.